elastic/connectors/docs/DEVELOPING.md

 ##### `mssql_driver`

-Name of Microsoft SQL Driver.
+Name of Microsoft ODBC Driver for SQL Server.
+User finds the name of the installed driver in `odbcinst.ini` file.
+To find the location of the `odbcinst.ini` file execute `odbcinst -j` command.
 Default value is `ODBC Driver 18 for SQL Server`.

 ##### `secured_connection`

 Whether the connector should establish a secured connection.
 Default value is `False`.

-ℹ️ For secured connection Microsoft SQL Driver uses the OpenSSL library, which gets a certificate from the Default Certificate Trust Store of OpenSSL.
+ℹ️ For secured connection Microsoft ODBC Driver for SQL Server uses the OpenSSL library, which gets a certificate from the Default Certificate Trust Store of OpenSSL.
+For more details check out the following [documentation](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/connection-string-keywords-and-data-source-names-dsns?view=sql-server-ver16#using-tlsssl)

 ### Connector Limitations

-- If the last updated time for a table is not available then all data in that table will be synced.
+- If the `last_user_update` of `sys.dm_db_index_usage_stats` table for specific table and database is not available then all data in that table will be synced.
 - Permissions are not synced. **All documents** indexed to an Elastic deployment will be visible to **all users with access** to that Elastic Deployment.
 - Filtering rules are not available in the present version.
 Currently, the filtering is controlled via ingest pipelines.